rapidsms/rapidsms/docs/tutorial/index.rst

 This tutorial will walk you through the creation of a simple RapidSMS application.

-RapidSMS builds on the Django web development frameowork.
+RapidSMS builds on the Django web development framework.
 We assume that you are familiar with Django, at least the material in the `Django tutorial`_.
 If you haven't worked through that before, please start there, then come back here when you feel comfortable with the concepts